mekstack/vpnaas/README.md

 ## Expected redis structure

+> Validation not required for data received from `Keys` as it ensures it's correctness.
+> Pubkey.bytes is always 32 bytes long, username is never ""

-- SET available_ips
+- SET available_ips -- available and unallocated ips
-- HASH user:to:allowed_ip
+- HASH user:to:allowed_ip -- maps user to allowed_ip
-- HASH allowed_ip:to:pubkey
+- HASH allowed_ip:to:pubkey -- wireguard peers

 ### Flows